Old World warbler: Systematics

 In 2003, a study of Timaliidae relationships (Cibois 2003a) using mtDNA cytochrome b and 12S/16S rRNA data indicated that the Sylviidae and Old World babblers were not reciprocally monophyletic to each other.
-Moreover, Sylvia, the type genus of the Sylviidae, turned out to be closer to taxa such as the yellow-eyed babbler (Chrysomma sinense) (traditionally held to be an atypical timaliid) and the wrentit (Chamaea fasciata), an enigmatic species generally held to be the only American Old World babbler.
-The parrotbills, formerly considered a family Paradoxornithidae (roughly, "puzzling birds") of unclear affiliations also were part of what apparently was a well distinctive clade.
+Moreover, Sylvia, the type genus of the Sylviidae, turned out to be closer to taxa such as the yellow-eyed babbler (Chrysomma sinense, traditionally held to be an atypical timaliid) and the wrentit (Chamaea fasciata), an enigmatic species generally held to be the only American Old World babbler.
+The parrotbills Paradoxornithidae (roughly, "puzzling birds") of then unclear affiliations also were part of what apparently was a well distinctive clade.

-Cibois suggested that the Sylviidae should officially be suppressed by the ICZN as a taxon and the genus Sylvia merged into the Timaliidae (Cibois 2003b), but doubts remained.
+Cibois suggested that the Sylviidae should officially be suppressed by the ICZN as a taxon and the genus Sylvia merged into the Timaliidae (Cibois 2003b), but this was rejected.
 Clearly, the sheer extent of the groups concerned made it necessary to study a wide range of taxa.
 This was begun by Beresford et al. (2005) and Alström et al. (2006).
 They determined that the late-20th-century Sylviidae united at least four, but probably as many as seven major distinct lineages.
-The authors propose the creation of several new families (Phylloscopidae, Cettiidae, Acrocephalidae, Megaluridae) to better reflect the evolutionary history of the sylvioid group.
+The authors propose the creation of several new families (Phylloscopidae, Cettiidae, Acrocephalidae, and Megaluridae, this last turning out to be a synonym of the older-published Locustellidae) to better reflect the evolutionary history of the sylvioid group.

-The Sylviidae, in turn, receive several taxa from other families.
-Nonetheless, the now-monophyletic family has shrunk by nearly 80% for the time being, now containing 55 species in 10 genera at least.
-It is entirely likely however that with further research, other taxa from those still incertae sedis among its former contents, the Timaliidae, the Cisticolinae, or even the Muscicapidae will be moved into this group.

 Species

 Family Sylviidae sensu stricto

-True warblers (or sylviid warblers) and parrotbills.
-A fairly diverse group of smallish taxa with longish tails.
-Mostly in Asia, to a lesser extent in Africa.
-A few range into Europe; one monotypic genus on the west coast of North America.
+Typical warblers (or sylviid warblers).
+A fairly diverse group of smallish taxa with longish tails, now containing 33 species in two genera.
+Mostly in Europe and the Mediterranean region, with a few extending to central Asia and in tropical Africa.